Safecast/Tilemap/server_scripts/README.md

 Notes:

 * Specifying `--acl-public` (s3cmd) or `--acl public-read` (aws) must be done in every put/cp/sync command.
-* aws-cli is multithreaded and significantly faster than s3cmd, but lacks some capabilities, such as md5sum-based synchronization.
+* aws-cli is multithreaded and significantly faster than s3cmd, but synchronizes using the local file's modified date, rather than md5sum as s3cmd does.
-* If using aws to sync local files remotely, note that the syntax is different and the initial path specified must be appended to the remote bucket.
+* If using aws to sync local files remotely, note that the syntax is different from s3cmd and the initial path specified must be appended to the remote bucket.

 Example Command-Line For Running App
 ====================================